-With the relatively small number of YA cancer cases compared to older adults and children, it is

-It’s important to note that not every YA or his or her system of support will experience challenges in all of these areas.
+With the relatively small number of YA cancer cases compared to older adults and children, it is important to note that not every YA or his or her system of support will experience challenges in all of these areas.
 However, after reviewing the small amount of targeted research that does exist for this population, and soliciting feedback from a random sample of YAs with metastatic cancer, we consider it critical that a model of support be developed to provide targeted support to YA’s.

 Furthermore, we believe Santa Cruz County, a community with a history of innovation, openness, and support, along with a robust group of alternative healing professionals is an ideal place to pilot such a project.
 The concept is simple: in community we are stronger, in family we are stronger, and by imparting knowledge through direct practice and advocacy, YA’s live richer and more empowered lives, gaining strength through their diagnosis.

 Case Study

 What follows is the actual story of a young adult living with advanced cancer.
 While no case is typical, this is an example of what it is like to receive an advanced cancer diagnosis as a young adult.
-We invite you to imagine this scenario happening to you, or someone you know and love.
+We invite you to imagine this scenario happening to you, or to a young adult you know and love: one of your children, a relative, a friend, a neighbor, or a coworker.

 You are a 36-year-old woman, living with your husband of six years and your three-year-old son.
 You and your husband are living a typical middle-class, young American life, working hard to pay your bills and the mortgage on your first home, and settling into a balance of working, connecting with your partner, child, family, friends, and community.
 You share household chores with your spouse, spend as much time as possible engaging in meaningful ways with your child, and tend to your home and garden.
 You’re trying to save money for your future after recently pouring your entire life savings into a down payment for your home.
 You are in excellent health, eat healthy food, exercise regularly, and enjoy healthy relationships.